statamic/docs/content/collections/docs/blade.md

 While Statamic's [Antlers](/antlers) template language is powerful, tightly integrated, and simple to learn, it's not the only way to build your frontend.

 Antlers handles the responsibilities of both Blade _and_ [Controllers](/controllers), all in your template.
-If you choose to **not** use Antlers, know that you'll have to do additional work in PHP somewhere to fetch and prep content another other way.
+If you choose to **not** use Antlers, know that you'll have to do additional work in PHP somewhere to fetch and prep content another way.

 You can use [Blade](https://laravel.com/docs/blade) or other template engines by using their respective file extensions.